dpamar/playground-2iqqgis6/markdowns/2step.md

 _Well, actually, at least 2 of them exists, because P produces Q that produces P and Q produces P that produces Q..._

-So, let's have a computable transformation that, for any computable function F, prints, for each line of F source code, a _print_ instruction of this same line.
+So, let's have a computable transformation named _H_ that, for any computable function F, prints, for each line of F source code, a _print_ instruction of this same line.

 By construction, executing G = H(F) produces F source code.